Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 1 part white vinegar in 3 parts water, or a little liquid soap on a wet cloth, with a few drops of lavender or lemon for a light scent, works well when a little elbow grease is also applied.

-I used to use a paste of bicarbonate of soda and water, stand for 10-20 minutes then scrub.
-This worked wonderfully, and was much cheaper than purchasing commercial scrubs.
+I used to use a paste of baking soda and water, letit stand for 10-20 minutes then scrub.
+This worked wonderfully and was much cheaper than purchasing commercial scrubs.

-I used white or brown vinegar as a rinse aid in the dishwasher instead of a commercial rinse-aid, when I last had a dishwasher.
+When I last had a dishwasher, I used white or brown vinegar as a rinse aid in the dishwasher instead of a commercial rinse-aid.
 It worked just as well as the commercial rinse aid and was much cheaper!
 But I don't use a dishwasher at the moment.

 A cup of vinegar to a bucket of hot water, or half a cup of methylated spirits in a bucket of hot water are both excellent indoor and outdoor window and mirror cleaning solutions.

-Newspaper may work better as a cleaning cloth than paper towels or cloth towels, but I prefer to use the squeegee style tools that are easier for me to handle.
+Newspaper may work better as a cleaning cloth than paper towels or cloth towels, but I prefer to use squeegee-style tools that are easier for me to handle.

 Alternatively, I will use a reusable microfibre cloth without any cleaning solution on less soiled windows and glass surfaces.